 Step-by-step information on what to do when someone dies

-When a loved one dies, there are practical things that need to be done in order to move forward with the funeral arrangements.
-This guide provides a brief overview of what steps need to be taken and in what order.
+When a someone dies, there are some practical things that need to be done in order to move forward with the funeral arrangements.
+This guide provides a brief overview of what to do when someone dies.

 The cause of death needs to be verified by your loved one’s doctor.
 If the doctor is satisfied that the cause of death is clear, a Medical Certificate of Cause of Death will be issued.